junaid1460/v8-perf/inspection.md

 Three groups of optimizations are algorithmic improvements, workarounds JavaScript limitations and workarounds for v8 related issues.

-As we have shown v8 related issues have decreased immensly and should be reported to the v8 team if found, however in some cases workarounds are needed.
+As we have shown v8 related issues have decreased immensely and should be reported to the v8 team if found, however in some cases workarounds are needed.

 However before applying any optimizations first profile your app and understand the underlying